compiler-explorer/compiler-explorer/README.md

  `LANG` exclusively, where `LANG` is one for the language ids/aliases defined in `lib/languages.js`.
 The `Makefile` will automatically install all the third party libraries needed to run; using `npm` to install server-side and client side components.
-So you can also use `npm run dev` to run CE on your local machine.

 For development, we suggest using `make dev` to enable some useful features, such as automatic reloading on file changes and shorter startup times.

+You can also use `npm run dev` to run if `make dev` doesn't work on your machine.

 Some languages need extra tools to demangle them, e.g. `rust`, `d`, or `haskell`.
  Such tools are kept separately in the